The Current State of Cannabis in West Virginia

 2019

 Again, West Virginia rescheduled the program to open to patients in 2019.
-This time, it was due to concerns about providing banking services for the medical cannabis program.
+This time, it was because of concerns about the banking services provided for the medical cannabis program.
 According to federal laws, since cannabis is a controlled substance, financial institutions cannot offer a direct financial gateway for cannabis-related transactions.

 Consequently, the state passed House Bill 2538.
 This allowed credit unions to step in and bid for the state’s account while enjoying some levels of protection from federal prosecution.
 The state also passed Bill 1037 to allow for vertical integration of dispensaries in WV, increasing the number of allowable dispensaries to 100.